 To access the feature, go to LCD menu -> Support -> Dump memory.
 This can be used at any time, even during printing.

-The only way to get the saved dump from the printer is by connecting the printer to a computer.
-You can do that using Octoprint, Pronterface, Arduino IDE, or another serial monitor of your choice.
-Use the following commands via the serial link:
+The only way to correctly get the saved dump from the printer is by connecting the printer using PuTTY or OctoPrint in the same way as the Private: Crash dump.